Kellytom/FileNameTagging/README.md

 #### Level 3:

-The next level is to put as many tags as possible, including numbers or letters for sequential order.
+The next level is to put as many tags as desired, including numbers or letters for sequential order.
 For example:

 `filename1 -002 -writing.txt`
 `filename2 -003 -writing.txt`